That little voice in your head sure has a lot to say. But is it helping or hurting your chances to lose weight and live your life to the fullest?

 Why would you ever say you hate yourself?
 You wouldn’t tell your best friend you hate them, robbing them of their trust, confidence, and happiness.

-Amanda (below) was one of last year’s Altered challengers who was guilty of saying this.
-She eliminated “I hate myself” from her way of thinking and look at the results she got!
+Amanda (below) was one of last year’s Altered challengers who eliminated “I hate myself” from her way of thinking and look at the results she got using our REV program!

 Another point where it is tempting to say “I hate myself” is if you ever slip up or cheat.
 This is a self-defeating tactic, and will only lead you further off target.